Method statements are hugely important in the construction industry and can ensure that all tasks are completed safely and efficiently.

 In a method statement, you’d include the tasks you’d be completing from the start to the finish.
 This includes breaking down the task into steps so that it’s completely understandable and organised.

-The method statement of a project should assess any potential hazards involved in each step, with information on how the hazard can be controlled and the risks can be mitigated.
+The method statement of a project should assess any potential hazards involved in each step, with information on how the hazard can be controlled and how the health and safety risks can be mitigated.

-Emergency details are required on a risk assessment so it’s easy to contact them if they need to be contacted in the event of an emergency.
+Emergency details are required on a risk assessment, so it’s easy to contact them if they need to be contacted in the event of an emergency where first aid is required.

 Method Statement vs Risk Assessment